 - Check their credentials: Make sure that the moving company you choose is licensed and insured.
 You can check with the Federal Motor Carrier Safety Administration (FMCSA) to verify that the company is registered and has the necessary permits to operate in the United States.

-- Read reviews: Look for reviews and ratings of the moving company online to get an idea of their reputation and the quality of their service.
+- Read reviews: Look for reviews and ratings of the moving company online to get an idea of its reputation and the quality of its service.

 - Get everything in writing: Once you have chosen a moving company, be sure to get all the details of your move in writing, including the cost of the move, the pickup and delivery dates, and any special instructions or requirements.

-By following these steps, you can find a reliable mover to help you with your moving to the United States.
+By following these steps, you can find a reliable mover to help you with your move to the United States.